 Today, the whole community building industry is evolving very fast.
 And a whole ecosystem is being built where there is a strong culture of people providing value to each other.
 And the preferred mode for doing the same is by hosting community events.
 Community builders learn and collaborate with each other through these events by talking about topics that they feel are important.
-And they also usually have a community event checklist for the same.
+And they also spend time on planning a community event checklist for the same.

 These learnings that people share through these community events are accumulated from their own experiences.
 And then they try to present those learnings to everyone by hosting these community events.
 In these community events, the audiences are also allowed to exchange learnings on the same topic.